 You can mix 2 to 3 tablespoons of ACV with 1 cup of water.
-After washing your hair with a mild shampoo, cleanse the hair with the diluted apple cider vinegar.
+After washing your tresses with a mild hair clarifying shampoo, cleanse the hair with the diluted apple cider vinegar.
 Leave it on for a few minutes and rinse off with cold water.
 You can do it 2 to 3 times a week.

 3. Coconut Oil

 Applying coconut oil before shampooing is a great way to condition your hair without making it greasy.
-Virgin coconut oil is light and has a lower molecular weight compared to many other oils and gives your hair the required shine (2).
+Virgin coconut oil is light and has a lower molecular weighti XThe mass of the molecules of an oil that, if lower, makes the oil thinner and, if higher, makes it thicker. compared to many other oils and gives your hair the required shine (2).
 Thus, it may help prevent excess sebum production.